-Usage Notes for Advanced LOB Compression Consider the following when using the CREATE TABLE statement and Advanced LOB Compression:
+Usage Notes for Advanced LOB Compression

+Consider these issues when using the CREATE TABLE statement and Advanced LOB Compression.

 - Advanced LOB Compression is performed on the server and enables random reads and writes to LOB data.
-Compression utilities on the client, like utl compress, cannot provide random access. - Advanced LOB Compression does not enable table or index compression.
+Compression utilities on the client, like utl_compress, cannot provide random access. - Advanced LOB Compression does not enable table or index compression.
 Conversely, table and index compression do not enable Advanced LOB Compression. - The LOW, MEDIUM, and HIGH options provide varying degrees of compression.
 The higher the compression, the higher the latency incurred.
 The HIGH setting incurs more work, but compresses the data better.
 The default is MEDIUM.

-The LOW compression option uses an extremely lightweight compression algorithm that removes the majority of the CPU cost that is typical with file compression.
-Compressed SecureFiles LOBs at the LOW level provide a very efficient choice for SecureFiles LOB storage.
-SecureFiles LOBs compressed at LOW generally consume less CPU time and less storage than BasicFiles LOBs, and typically help the application run faster because of a reduction in disk I/O.
+The Low compression option uses an extremely lightweight compression algorithm that removes the majority of the CPU cost that is typical with file compression.
+Compressed SecureFiles LOBs at the Low level provide a very efficient choice for SecureFiles LOB storage.
+SecureFiles LOBs compressed at Low generally consume less CPU time and less storage than BasicFiles LOBs, and typically help the application run faster because of a reduction in disk I/O.

-Compression can be specified at the partition level.
-The CREATE TABLE lob storage_clause enables specification of compression for partitioned tables on a per-partition basis. • The DBMS_LOB.SETOPTIONS procedure can enable and disable compression on individual SecureFiles LOBs.
-See Oracle Database PL/SQL Packages and Types Reference for further information.
+- Compression can be specified at the partition level.
+The CREATE TABLE lob_storage_clause enables specification of compression for partitioned tables on a per-partition basis. - The DBMS_LOB.SETOPTIONS procedure can enable and disable compression on individual SecureFiles LOBs.

+Oracle Database PL/SQL Packages and Types Reference for more information about DBMS_LOB.SETOPTIONS procedure

-Examples of CREATE TABLE and Advanced LOB Compression The following examples demonstrate how to issue CREATE TABLE statements for specific compression scenarios.
+Examples of CREATE TABLE and Advanced LOB Compression

+These examples demonstrate how to issue CREATE TABLE statements for specific compression scenarios.

-Example 4-2 Creating a SecureFiles LOB Column with LOW Compression
+Example 3-2 Creating a SecureFiles LOB Column with LOW Compression

-'''

-CREATE TABLE t1 (a CLOB)
+''' CREATE TABLE t1 (a CLOB)

 LOB(a) STORE AS SECUREFILE(

 COMPRESS LOW

 CACHE

 NOLOGGING

 );

 '''

-Example 4-3 Creating a SecureFiles LOB Column with MEDIUM (default) Compression
+Example 3-3 Creating a SecureFiles LOB Column with MEDIUM (default) Compression